richardslab/EyeArt_Streamline/README.md

 # EyeArt Streamline

 ## What?
-Once your Eyenuk (Eyeart) analysis reports have been exported into a nice and clean .csv (`Eyenuk Reports/Results_CSV/EyenukAnalysisResults_YYYYMMDD_HHhMMmSSs.csv`), it only takes one line of code to:
+Once your EyeArt analysis results have been exported into a nice and clean .csv (`Eyenuk Reports/Results_CSV/EyenukAnalysisResults_YYYYMMDD_HHhMMmSSs.csv`), it only takes one line of code to:

-1) Update your data file containing information for ophthamology consult letter referrals (`Eyenuk Reports/Processing Log/BioPortal-Consultletters_DATA_LABELS_YYYY-MM-DD_????.csv`);
+1) Update your spreadsheet for ophthamology consultation referrals letters (`Eyenuk Reports/Processing Log/BioPortal-Consultletters_DATA_LABELS_YYYY-MM-DD_????.csv`);

-2) Update your Eyenuk analysis result tracker (`Eyenuk Reports/Processing Log/Reports Processing Log.xlsx`);
+2) Update your EyeArt analysis result tracker (`Eyenuk Reports/Processing Log/Reports Processing Log.xlsx`) (and duplicate the previous copy as `Eyenuk Reports/Processing Log/Reports Processing Log-initial_file_YYYY-MM-DD.xlsx`);

 3) Generate a data file that can safely be input into REDCap (`Eyenuk Reports/Results_CSV/EyenukAnalysisResults_YYYMMDD_HHhMMmSSs-REDCap.csv`).